TylerLu/EDUGraphAPI-Angular/README.md

 * The server side Node.js app.
 * The client side Angular 2 app.

-The bottom layers contains the three data sources.
+The bottom layers contain the three data sources.

 * The EDUGraphAPI database.
 * Education data exposed by REST APIs.